guereslib/Reproducible-Research-Things/PITCHME.md

 * Separating identified variables (Step 8- Deidentifying your data)
 ---
 Amazing!
 We have so many new skills!
 ---
+What changes are you going to make?
+---
 Thank you for coming!